The NaNoWriMo Classroom

 Novels by Laura's students are in her classroom library.

 Here's another idea: maybe your administration would be willing to offer some additional motivation.
 My principal visited my classes and told them she was going to join NaNoWriMo, too, so she would learn to write a novel with them.
 She also promised a pizza party to all students who met their goals, and she joined us in class to work on her novel with us.
-They loved that!
+They loved seeing her struggle through the writing process, and they shared their stories and struggles with her out on the yard at break and lunch.
+They discovered the joys of being part of a writing community, even with their teacher and principal.

 Q: Now you've got my attention!
 Published copies of my students' writing?
 Adults on campus who write with them?
 Very cool!
 But here's a catch -- what about the state-mandated Common Core Standards?